Rayjeta/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 4-prints hidden content in directory script 5-prints content in directory numerically script 6-creates a directory in tmp script 7-moves betty file to a directory in tm script 8-deletes my first directoryy in tmp
+script 4-prints hidden content in directory script 5-prints content in directory numerically script 6-creates a directory in tmp script 7-moves betty file to a directory in tmp script 8-deletes my first directoryy in tmp script 9-deletes my first directory